asparagus collection crowns

 - Hardiness: fully hardy

-In this collection you will receive the following varieties.
+In this collection you will receive the following varieties, each sold as 1 year old crowns.

 - asparagus 'Mondeo' (Very early season):'Mondeo' is a particularly early, all male variety, that will produce a bumper crop of high quality spears.
 These have a strong flavour, which makes them suitable for both cooking, or eating raw.